 \subsection{Reduce Routing Conflict via Routing Order Optimization}

-Although the port region allows access points to be staggered, reducing conflicts during access, an inappropriate access order may easily result in the target ports being blocked by routed waveguides and other port regions.
-Especially for multi-port components, the \textbf{intra-group routing order} is critically important.
-As shown in Fig.~\ref{fig:order1}, both the orientation and spatial location of ports significantly influence the routing order, as they jointly determine the accessibility and potential for routing conflicts among nets.
+Although port regions allow staggered access points to reduce conflicts, an improper order may still block target ports with routed waveguides or other regions.
+For multi-port components, the \textbf{intra-group routing order} is thus crucial.
+As shown in Fig.~\ref{fig:order1}, both orientation and spatial location of ports strongly influence order, as they determine accessibility and potential conflicts.

-To address the intra-group routing order, we determine the routing order by the spatial relationship between source ports and target ports within the group, as shown in Fig.~\ref{fig:order2}.
-Let the set of source ports be denoted as \( \mathcal{P}_s = \{p_1, p_2, \dots, p_n\} \).
-We compute their geometric mean coordinates.
-If each port \( p_i \) has a position \( (x_i, y_i) \), the average position is:

-After obtaining the mean location of the source ports, we determine the routing order based on the Manhattan distance from each target port to $(\bar{x_s},\ \bar{y_s})$.
-Target ports that are closer to the average source location are assigned higher routing priority.
-This approach can effectively resolve most routing conflict issues, particularly in multiport components.
+To address this, we derive the order from the spatial relation between source and target ports (Fig.~\ref{fig:order2}).
+Let the source port set be \( \mathcal{P}_s = \{p_1, p_2, \dots, p_n\} \) with positions \( (x_i, y_i) \).
+Their mean coordinates are: Routing order is then based on Manhattan distance from each target port to $(\bar{x_s}, \bar{y_s})$, with closer ports given higher priority.
+This method effectively resolves most conflicts, especially in multiport components.

 \underline{\textbf{Routing Order Refinement}}.~ It is difficult to guarantee an optimal routing order.
-In particular, when nets are routed independently without group information, the aforementioned method becomes inapplicable.
-Hence, it is necessary to dynamically adjust the order during the routing process.
-An inappropriate order may lead to ports being blocked by previously routed waveguides, resulting in escape or access failures.
-As illustrated in Fig.~\ref{fig:update}, since net1, net2, and net3 are routed independently, net2 fails because it cannot access the port due to net1's port region and net3's waveguide blocking its path.
+When nets are routed independently without group information, the method above is inapplicable, making dynamic order adjustment necessary.
+An improper order may block ports with earlier waveguides, causing escape or access failures.
+As shown in Fig.~\ref{fig:update}, routing net1, net2, and net3 independently leads to net2’s failure, as net1’s port region and net3’s waveguide block its path.